Javi-RS/CyVerse_FOOS/README.md

 docker pull javirodsan/foss21_team_f_wed:1.0
 ```

-Or you can run it diretly from the remote repository:
+Or you can run it directly from the remote repository:

 ```
 docker run -p 8080:8080 javirodsan/foss21_team_f_wed:1.0